zinaid/wntr-optimization/README.md

 ## CODE STRUCTURE

-networks -> holds INP files of networks (We used Modified 19 Pipes Network, Fourteen Pipes Networ and Anytown Network).
+networks -> holds INP files of networks (We used Modified 19 Pipes Network, Fourteen Pipes Network and Anytown Network).
 Here are also saved final INP files from optimization process.

 main.py -> starting point of our program, where we define thresholds, print starting values of cost, pressures, diameters and call criticality analysis.
 Call optimization and then print final values, draw network and perform final criticality analysis.